Bria222/Nodejs_authentication/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+- A working knowledge of JavaScript.
+- A good understanding of Node.js.
+- A basic understanding of MongoDB or any database of your choice.
+- Postman and some knowledge on how to use Postman.

 ### Setup
+1. clone the repository
+2. install the dependencies
+3. run the server `nodemon run dev`
 ### Install

 ## Usage